bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 "I first found out something was amiss when I visited my supplier of black powder, who lives in Hupperdook" he started, pointing to piece reading 'Rocket of Sparkles and Glitter', which Adrex first now recognized - the twins' store.
 "The two granddaughters of the dear Victor had come up with a new way to send up rockets - they had made pipes that shot them up.
 It didn't take more than a smile and a kind compliment, before they told me a local tinker had come up with it, though they wouldn't tell who.
-Didn't take long to find the closet tinker shop, which had way too many clocks and gadgets lying around, and the..." he skimped around the board "...
-Tinkertop, I think, was kind enough to tell me, that he didn't work with powder."
+Didn't take long to find the closet tinker shop, which had way too many clocks and gadgets lying around, and mr..." he skimped around the board "...
+Tinkertop, I think it was, was kind enough to tell me, that he didn't work with powder."
 A smile on his right side of his face showed.
 "But he told me you did some work with it, mr. Scalenduur."